GSD4t GPS support

 I haven't tried it yet, but it looks like someone has a tutorial here on how to install the Guix package manager on Replicant: https://www.gnu.org/software/guix/blog/2018/guix-on-android/

 Perhaps someone could write the needed recipe for it and add it as a package to Guix so that we could install it on Replicant if gpsbabel won't work to solve the ticket.

-#7 Updated by Kurtis Hanna about 2 months ago
+Updated by Kurtis Hanna almost 5 years ago

 someone in termux upstream posted this:

 "I can get the GPS data live stream out of android into termux with the app BlueNMEA, and sent that stream over cellular connection to my PC at home, with netcat.

 I still have to find out how to push that data into gpsd programs.
 I am new in GPS programs.

 Also there is this termux command "termux-location", it gives a one-shot current location data, so the device node is accessible (don't know whether I am root or not)."